Re-defining travel through food: Czech Cuisine

 Snippets of the past on our way to get food....

 Which is what we exactly did when in Prague.
 The skies are finally clearing as we meet Michaela aka Misa from Prague Urban Adventures outside Křižíkova station and she welcomes us with a wide grin and explains that we're in her favorite zone of Prague.
-It isn't difficult to understand why.
-The streets are a sharp contrast to the ones near Charles bridge.
+Prague is beautiful with picturesque and Instagrammable spots at evey turn.
+In Misa’s favorite zone the streets are a sharp contrast to the ones near Charles bridge.
 Locals continue with their daily chores as do professionals.
 It's quiet and peaceful.
 As we make way to our first stop, Bistro Proti Proudu - translated to 'Against the current', Misa draws our attention to the buildings in the vicinity.
 They're colourful, vibrant but only the bottom half, the top half looks like it has seen generations pass by.
 Previously the area was full of factories and people used to while away time after a hard day's manual work, causing the area to get a bad reputation.
 Then the floods hit in 2002 - apparently the worst ever in a century.
 Developers took this as an opportunity to buy and renovate the space making it what it is now - a professional hub.The buildings that bore the brunt, were never repaired completely and only the affected portions of the facade were painted.

 Returning back to roots